Patapsco Female Institute: Phelps era

-Almira Hart Lincoln Phelps was very active in helping to find employment opportunities for students who were interested.
-Almira Hart Lincoln Phelps managed to find positions for some girls to live at a large house and teach a handful of girls.
+Phelps was very active in helping to find employment opportunities for students who were interested.
+She managed to find positions for some girls to live at a large house and teach a handful of girls.
 Sometimes, after being away gaining teaching experience and earning some money, a girl would return to the PFI to finish her education.
-Almira Hart Lincoln Phelps also had some teaching positions with a high turn over, where ex-students could have some teaching experience before moving on to seek employment elsewhere.
+Phelps also had some teaching positions with a high turn over, where ex-students could have some teaching experience before moving on to seek employment elsewhere.

-Under Almira Hart Lincoln Phelps, when the school was not in session, and students had to remain, there was no organized activity for them.
-Almira Hart Lincoln Phelps always left town to visit relatives, her publishers or other personal business.
+When the school was not in session, and students had to remain, there was no organized activity for them.
+Phelps always left town to visit relatives, her publishers or other personal business.
 John Phelps remained to keep the school open.
 He also arranged for the buildings to be cleaned and repaired.

-A condition of Almira Hart Lincoln Phelps employment as principal of PFI was that she had to have an Episcopal priest on staff as chaplain.
+A condition of Phelps’s employment as principal of PFI was that she had to have an Episcopal priest on staff as chaplain.
 The Rev. Holmead was the first chaplain.
-In 1845, Almira Hart Lincoln Phelps replaced the Rev. Holmead and during her tenure there were a series of chaplains that she selected.
-After Almira Hart Lincoln Phelps left in 1856 the chaplains at PFI were usually the rectors of the local Episcopal Church, St Peter’s.
+In 1845, Phelps replaced the Rev. Holmead and during her tenure there were a series of chaplains that she selected.
+After she left in 1856, the chaplains at PFI were usually the rectors of the local Episcopal Church, St Peter’s.

 The Phelpses signed a second seven year lease in 1848.
 John Phelps died in 1849.
-In 1855 Almira Hart Lincoln Phelps decided not to renew her lease for a third time.
+In 1855 Phelps decided not to renew her lease for a third time.
 She stayed on for an extra year so that the school could be expanded and would be large enough to accommodate the students from the school run in Baltimore by her replacement, Robert Harris Archer.